RuinNetwork-LLC/RuinCheatBreaker/README.md

 Credits:
 ===============================================================================
 Client: It is not yet configured as it needs to be newly developed.
-Practice Server developing Plugins: ma1de
+Practice Server developing and Plugins: ma1de / FreakingDeveloper / SyntaxER0 / IdentiTizz /OLAOLA2321
 Minecraft: Mojang AB